 If you are using a classic theme that doesn’t use the full site editor, then you can use this method.

-First, you need to visit the Appearance » Widgets page from the WordPress admin sidebar.
+First, must visit the Appearance » Widgets page from the WordPress admin sidebar.
 Once you are there, scroll down to the ‘Footer’ tab and expand it.

 For this tutorial, we are using the Hestia Pro theme, so your widgets may look a bit different depending on the theme that you are using.

-Next, click on the ‘Add Block’ (+) button at the top left corner of the screen and find the Shortcode block.
+Next, click on the ‘Add Block’ (+) button in the top left corner of the screen and find the Shortcode block.

-Simply add the block to the ‘Footer’ tab and then copy and paste the following shortcode into it to display the copyright date:
+Simply add the block to the ‘Footer’ tab and then copy and paste the following shortcode into it to display the copyright date like this:

 Finally, click the ‘Update’ button at the top to save your changes.